ericoporto/ags-manual-wiki/Tumbleweed.md

 void CheckDefaultAction();
 ```

 This function checks for a given extension in hotspots, objects and characters.
-If there isn’t an extension, a default action is given, e.g.
+If there isn't an extension, a default action is given, e.g.
 "Talk to" if the mouse is over a character.
 In case of a given extension, the default actions are being overridden.
 It is also defined here, which letters are causing what default action.
 See the chapter Extensions for more details.